 - Greenville's Business Magazine, Legal Elite of the Upstate, 2014-2015 and 2018, 2022

 Jennie regularly writes, speaks, and provides interviews on labor and employment matters, as well as litigation-related issues.
 She has discussed employment-related social media issues on Carolina Works, and provided insight about maternity leave issues to Palmetto Parent magazine.
-Most recently, Jennie was a speaker at the Women, Diversity & Law: Awareness Into Action conference in Atlanta on October 30, 2019.
-She participated in a round-table discussion titled "Pay Disparity - How to Prevent, Discover & Correct 'Scary' Situations" and was also a panellist on "Cultivating Male Allies & Change Agents."
-Jennie is a member of the Thompson Publishing Group’s Editorial Advisory Board and is a regular speaker at Nexsen Pruet’s employment law breakfast briefings in the firm’s Greenville office.
+Jennie also spoke at the Women, Diversity & Law: Awareness Into Action conference in Atlanta on October 30, 2019.
+She participated in a round-table discussion titled "Pay Disparity - How to Prevent, Discover & Correct 'Scary' Situations" and was also a panelist on "Cultivating Male Allies & Change Agents."
+Jennie is also a regular speaker at Nexsen Pruet’s employment law breakfast briefings in the firm’s Greenville office.

 Some of Jennie’s published articles include the following: